 Rudrani Djwalapersad, Netherlands

-Rudrani Djwalapersad graduated from Erasmus University in Rotterdam in 2010 with a masters of business administration and also a masters on financial law.
+Rudrani Djwalapersad graduated from Erasmus University in Rotterdam in 2010 with a masters of business administration and financial law.
 She subsequently joined EY in 2013.

 We also have a lot of conversations with our colleagues in different countries.
-So, in the projects that I work with, we have a French team, a team in Hong Kong, a team in the UK, and you work all together with one client.
+So across the projects that I work with, we have a French team, a team in Hong Kong, a team in the UK, and you all work together to deliver exceptional service to the one client.
 So, it's very international and I like that.
-It's diverse, and it's over the links and the network that I started, and that is something that I really enjoy.
-Together with colleagues from other countries, you build up some solutions.
-At EY if you work hard and people notice it, you will get rewarded for it.
-Yeah, that's something that I experienced in my team, and I know I cannot speak for others, but it's just that if people show you, if people notice you, they will help you as well.
-So, all the hard work paid off definitely.
+It's diverse, which is something I really enjoy.
+Together with colleagues from other countries, you have the opportunity to come up with innovation solutions.
+If you work hard, people will notice it and you will be rewarded.

 Tell us a bit more about the network for non-native Dutch women that you've helped to establish?

 After I graduated from university I went back to Suriname in South America, it is a small colony of the Netherlands where my family resides.
 What I found really interesting after graduating was that I saw a lot of networks specifically created for some non-native groups - such as people from China, India and all corners of the world.
 I wanted to expand my network for young professionals, whilst making a positive different at the same time.
 I enrolled in a couple of workshops and learned more about networking and entrepreneurial ventures.